gvwilson/thirdbit/src/fiction/bear/index.md

 "How long do you figure you'll rest them?"

 Aft looked up from the rope he was rebraiding.
-"I was planning to leave tomorrow.
+"I was planning to leave today.
 Cloud's healed up,
 and there doesn't seem to be much business for us here."

 Noxy nodded.
-Apple Bridge had a lot of things, but a shortage of water wasn't one of them.
+Ghorahj had a lot of things, but a shortage of water wasn't one of them.
 "How did you wind up carrying Shudarga?"

 The cloudherd shrugged.